 Jim joined the Aspen Institute in 2001.
 His previous position at the Institute was Chief External Affairs Officer, responsible for engaging both internal and external audiences in Institute programs and activities.
 He managed relations with the public and news media and provided strategic communications counsel while overseeing an expanding role of the Communications Department in its efforts to enhance the impact of the work of the Institute.
 He also served as Deputy to then-President and CEO Walter Isaacson.

-Jim joined the Aspen Institute in January 2001.
-He previously was a consulting editor at BusinessWeek magazine, where he designed and managed global conferences on economic, political, and business topics.
+Earlier in his career, Jim served as consulting editor at BusinessWeek magazine, where he designed and managed global conferences on economic, political, and business topics.
 He has also been chief of staff at the United Nations Association of the USA; an analyst for a global hedge fund; special assistant to financier/philanthropist George Soros; deputy policy director for the 1992 Presidential campaign of then-US Senator Bob Kerrey; research/program director at Georgetown University’s School of Business; and a foreign affairs fellow at the Congressional Research Service at the Library of Congress.
 His articles have appeared in numerous publications.
-He received a BA in Political Science from the University of Pennsylvania and an MA in International Affairs from the School of International Service at American University.
+He received a BA in Political Science from the University of Pennsylvania, studied at the City of London Polytechnic, and earned an MA in International Affairs from American University’s School of International Service.

 He lives in Chevy Chase Village, Maryland, with his wife and two children.